Hans Hedjerson: Amateur career

 Within less than six years after hitting his first golf shot, Hedjerson reached the final of the Swedish Match-play Championship.
 He lost the 36-hole match to Johan Jöhncke, on the third extra hole in 1965, but a few years later he won the championship two years in a row.

 Hedjerson ran his own glazing company at the same time as playing international elite amateur golf.
-He was one of the dominating male amateur golfers in Sweden in the 1960s an early 1970s and won all three major Swedish amateur tournaments at the time, at least once.
+He was one of the dominating male amateur golfers in Sweden in the 1960s and early 1970s and won all three major Swedish amateur tournaments at the time, at least once.
 He also won the open amateur championships of Spain and Germany.
 In 1975, he was close to win the Spanish International Amateur Championship for the third time in a row, but lost in the final.
 The same year, at one of his few visits for individual competition on the British isles, he finished 9th at the Golf Illustrated Gold Vase at Walton Heath Golf Club, six strokes behind winner Michael Bonallack.

 He represented Sweden four times at the amateur worlds, the Eisenhower Trophy.
 In 1976, at Penina Golf and Resort, Portugal, the Swedish team (with Hedjerson, Jan Rube, Mikael Sorling and Göran Lundqvist) finished an, at the time, all-time best 7th among 38 participating nations, with Hedjerson as best Swede, placed 16th individually.
 Hedjerson finished as best Swedish player at the Eisenhower Trophy in both 1970 and 1974 as well.
 For the 1968 Eisenhower Trophy in Melbourne, Australia, during the beginning of the peak in Hedjerson's amateur career, the Swedish Golf Federation decided to not send a team.
 However, Hedjerson in 1968 was appointed, for the first of three appearances, to the Continent of Europe team to meet Great Britain and Ireland for the St Andrews Trophy at Portmarnock Golf Club, Ireland.

 His last year as an amateur, Hedjerson finished tied 40th and best Swedish player at the 1976 Scandinavian Enterprise Open on the European Tour at Royal Drottningholm Golf Club outside Stockholm, Sweden.